spacegray/AirbnBoats/README.md

 # Welcome to AirBnBoats!

-_A clone of Airbnb that provides a space for users to find and rent exceptional boats_
+_A clone of Airbnb that provides a space for users to find exceptional boats_

 <img src="frontend/images/AirBnBoats-logo.png" alt="airBnBoats-logo"/>